Estimating heating times in periodically driven quantum many-body systems via avoided crossing spectroscopy: Heating in QMBS

 The heating times can be extracted by exponential fits in an appropriate window, which are indicated by black dashed lines.
 Even without extracting the rates, one can see clearly that the heating time decreases from $\tau=1.1$ to $\tau=1.35$ and $\tau=2.2$ as expected, but then the heating time {\em increases} again at $\tau=2.3$.
 In Sec.~\ref{sec: driven chain} we will explain this unusual behavior in more detail.

 In complementary previous work the heating to infinite temperature was often diagnosed not from the actual real-time evolution of the energy, but instead through diagnostics which build on properties of the set of {\em all} eigenstates of the Floquet propagator $U_\mathrm{sw}(\tau)$.
 A prominent example is to determine the level spacing statistics of the eigenvalues of the propagator, or the (inverse) participation ratio of eigenfunctions~\cite{dalessio_longtime_2014, lazarides_equilibrium_2014, ponte_periodically_2015, heyl_quantum_2019}.
-These diagnostics build on the idea that for systems which heat up to infinite temperature the propagator is effectively an instance of a random unitary matrix [in the circular unitary ensemble (CUE)]~\cite{dalessio_longtime_2014,lazarides_equilibrium_2014}.
+These diagnostics build on the idea that for systems which heat up to infinite temperature the propagator is effectively an instance of a random unitary matrix (in the circular unitary (CUE) or circular orthogonal (COE) ensemble )~\cite{dalessio_longtime_2014,lazarides_equilibrium_2014}.
 In our work we demonstrate that these diagnostics are quite conservative, i.e.~they are typically unable to detect the heating to infinite temperature on system sizes which are too small in relation to the underlying heating time.
 If systems are too small, such that no heating is observed in real-time simulations, these measures also cannot be used to learn about heating for larger sizes~\cite{seetharam_absence_2018, ji_suppression_2018}.
+This is illustrated in Fig.~\ref{fig: heating finite-size}, where the dynamics of the energy density of $\ket{x, +}$ is shown for various system sizes.
+As seen in the figure, the smallest shown sizes do not seem to heat at all and one needs to go to $L \approx 24/28$ to really see a consistent heating rate.

-Our work based on avoided level crossings however directly focuses on the seeds of the heating processes, and is able to predict even very large heating times from rather small systems, where the circular unitary ensemble has not yet permeated most eigenstates of the propagator.
-Conversely we will also see that our method is not well suited to extract heating times in regimes where the CUE properties are fully expressed, but since these are the "simple" cases, where the heating happens typically very fast, this is not an important limitation.
+Our work based on avoided level crossings however directly focuses on the seeds of the heating processes, and is able to predict even very large heating times from rather small systems ($L \leq 12$), where the circular ensemble has not yet permeated most eigenstates of the propagator.
+Conversely, we will also see that our method is not well suited to extract heating times in regimes where the ensemble's properties are fully expressed, but since these are the "simple" cases, where the heating happens typically very fast, this is not an important limitation.